Cobalt: Compounds

 Common oxidation states of cobalt include +2 and +3, although compounds with oxidation states ranging from −3 to +5 are also known.
 A common oxidation state for simple compounds is +2 (cobalt(II)).
 These salts form the pink-colored metal aquo complex [Co(H_{2}O)_{6}]^{2+} in water.
 Addition of chloride gives the intensely blue [CoCl_{4}]^{2−}.
 In a borax bead flame test, cobalt shows deep blue in both oxidizing and reducing flames.

 Oxygen and chalcogen compounds

-Several oxides of cobalt are known.
+Several binary oxides of cobalt are known.
 Green cobalt(II) oxide (CoO) has rocksalt structure.
-It is readily oxidized with water and oxygen to brown cobalt(III) hydroxide (Co(OH)_{3}).
-At temperatures of 600–700 °C, CoO oxidizes to the blue cobalt(II,III) oxide (Co_{3}O_{4}), which has a spinel structure.
-Black cobalt(III) oxide (Co_{2}O_{3}) is also known.
-Cobalt oxides are antiferromagnetic at low temperature: CoO (Néel temperature 291 K) and Co_{3}O_{4} (Néel temperature: 40 K), which is analogous to magnetite (Fe_{3}O_{4}), with a mixture of +2 and +3 oxidation states.
+It is readily oxidized with water and oxygen to brown cobalt(III) hydroxide (Co(OH)3).
+At temperatures of 600–700 °C, CoO oxidizes to the blue cobalt(II,III) oxide (Co3O4), which has a spinel structure.
+Black cobalt(III) oxide (Co2O3) is also known.
+Cobalt oxides are antiferromagnetic at low temperature: CoO (Néel temperature 291 K) and Co3O4 (Néel temperature: 40 K), which is analogous to magnetite (Fe3O4), with a mixture of +2 and +3 oxidation states.
+Potassium percobaltate (K3CoO4) contains a rare example of a cobalt(V) complex.

-The principal chalcogenides of cobalt are the black cobalt(II) sulfides, CoS_{2} (pyrite structure), Co2S3 (spinel structure), and CoS (nickel arsenide structure).
+The principal chalcogenides of cobalt are the black cobalt(II) sulfides, CoS2 (pyrite structure), Co2S3 (spinel structure), and CoS (nickel arsenide structure).